 Stuck In a Trolley

-A low-visibility dive left Nick Lyon with an unusual escape scenario that doesn’t often crop up in the training manuals
+A low-visibility dive left Nick Lyon with an unusual escape scenario that rarely crops up in training manuals

 It was a cold New Year’s Day, and I was preparing for the traditional dive in Torquay Harbour, Devon.
 In order to entice us into the less than welcoming water, bottles containing raffle tickets had been thrown into the harbour; each ticket represented a prize to be collected in a nice warm pub after the dive.
 With visibility usually being a few centimetres, we tended to enter the water in pairs, then separate and search the harbour bottom solo by touch.